Codit/practical-api-guidelines/maturity-level-two/docs/content-negotiation.md

 # Content Negotiation

  When no specific compatibility requirements regarding the rest request and response formats are set, it is recommended to use the JSON format (application/json).
-But in some situations a client might require the data to be formatted in a certain format in order to interpret the data correctly.
-With content negotiation we determine in what format we'd like to receive requests  & responses.
+However in some situations a client might require the data to be formatted in a certain format in order to interpret the data correctly.
+With content negotiation we determine in what format we'd like to send requests  & receive responses.
 For REST API's, the most common formats are JSON and XML.
 As an API consumer, you can specify what format you are expecting by adding HTTP headers:
-- `Content-Type` - Specify the format of the request
+- `Content-Type` - Specify the format of the payload.
 - `Accept` - Specify the requested format of the response.
 Default format will be used when not specified.
 When a format is not supported, the API should return an [HTTP 406 Not Acceptable](https://httpstatuses.com/406).
 Because of it's lightness and fastness, JSON has become the standard over the last couple of years but in certain situations other formats still have their advantages.
 In addition to this, ASP.NET Core also uses some additional formatters for special cases, such as the TextOutputFormatter and the HttpNoContentOutputFormatter.